Aware: Exhibition by 3XN/GXN on body, space and emotion

 This reverberating relationship is not only the context in which 3XN GXN works but underscores the enduring effect that the built environment has on us and on our surroundings.

 At home, at work, at school, we are almost always present within architecture.
-Aware asks you to consider the questions buried beneath the surface: what emotional effect does architecture have on you and your everyday quality of life?
+Aware asked you to consider the questions buried beneath the surface: what emotional effect does architecture have on you and your everyday quality of life?

 Explore the exhibition